-Why aren't other texting platforms encouraging their customers to register for TCR?
+Why aren't other texting platforms encouraging customers to register?

-Other texting platforms like Textline might not be aware of The Campaign Registry and the new regulations in place.
+Other texting platforms might not be aware of The Campaign Registry and the regulations in place.
 Or they just might leave it up to their customers to figure out instead of taking the role of advocate.
-This means they can’t help you ensure that your messages won’t be blocked, that you won’t be fined, or that your numbers won’t be blocked either.
-Note: when you change platforms, you will need to re-register.
+This means these platforms can’t help you ensure that carriers don’t block your messages, block your phone number, or fine you.

 The Campaign Registry terms to know